GistScore: Learning Better Representations for In-Context Example Selection with Gist Bottlenecks: Experimental Setup

 \subsection{Prompt Construction}

-For $k$-shot (we use $k=8$ unless specified otherwise) ICL with any given dataset (\S~\ref{sec:datasets}), demonstration selection method (\S~\ref{sec:methods}) and LLM (\S~\ref{sec:llms}), we construct the prompt as follows: (1) select up to $k$ demonstrations depending on the context window of the LLM; (2) order the demonstrations in increasing order of relevance so that the most relevant demonstrations appear closest to the test input; and (3) linearize the ordered demonstrations and the test input using the dataset's example template in Tables~\ref{tab:prompts_1}, \ref{tab:prompts_2}, and \ref{tab:prompts_3} and concatenate to form the prompt.
+Following prior work \citep{rubin-etal-2022-learning,gupta2023coveragebased}, for $k$-shot ($k=8$ unless specified otherwise) ICL with any given dataset, example selection method, and LLM, we construct the ICL prompt by selecting $k$ (or fewer depending on LLM context window) examples from the train split.
+(2) ordering the examples by increasing relevance so that the more relevant examples are closer to the test input, (3) linearizing the ordered examples and the test input using the dataset's ICL example template in Tables~\ref{tab:prompts_1}, \ref{tab:prompts_2}, and \ref{tab:prompts_3}, and (4) concatenating the linearizations.
+For set-selection methods (\textsc{Set-BSR} and \textsc{Set-GS}), the examples are ordered by their corresponding instance-level score.

+\begin{resultstablesinglecol} \import{tables/tabulars/}{main_singlecol} { Average 8-shot ICL performance across all datasets with single-token GistScore and training-free baselines for different LLMs.
+See App. \ref{app:results} for complete results for each dataset and LLM.
+While finetuning (\gistft{}) yields the best performance, \gistmulti{} also outperforms the baselines and recovers much of \gistft{}'s performance despite requiring no finetuning. } \end{resultstablesinglecol}